vardaofthevalier/pytest-smartcollect/README.rst

     :target: https://ci.appveyor.com/project/vardaofthevalier/pytest-smartcollect/branch/master
     :alt: See Build Status on AppVeyor

-A pytest plugin for testing code changes calculated using information from the output of :bash:`git diff`.
+A pytest plugin for testing code changes calculated using information from the output of ``git diff``.

 ----